- Research & Extension

 Most Significant Service, Professional Activities, and Accomplishments (since 1988)

-I have developed and released 13 dry bean, one green bean, and two tomato cultivars.
+- I have developed and released 13 dry bean, one green bean, and two tomato cultivars.
 One tomato cultivar (co-released with Dr. J.R.
 Baggett) is ‘Legend’, an early, large fruited, parthenocarpic, determinate slicer with late blight resistance.
-The other tomato cultivar is the high anthcyanin fruit tomato - the first commercial release of this kind.
-The green bean cultivar is OSU 5630 and is the predominant bush blue lake green bean grown by Oregon processors.

-I am project director for the Northern Organic Vegetable Improvement Collaborative (NOVIC), an USDA-NIFA-OREI funded project to breed and trial vegetable varieties adapted to organic production systems across the northern U.S. The project uses a farmer participatory research model through techniques such as mother-daughter trials.
+- I am project director for the Northern Organic Vegetable Improvement Collaborative II (NOVIC II), a USDA-NIFA-OREI funded project to breed and trial vegetable varieties adapted to organic production systems across the northern U.S. The project uses a farmer participatory research model through techniques such as mother-daughter trials.
+NOVIC II follows the original four-year NOVIC program.

 Grants and Program Support